Basic AD&D Insurance

 Basic AD&D Insurance will not pay benefits for death or dismemberment resulting directly or indirectly from:

-Commission or attempt to commit a felony or assault by the employee;
+- Commission or attempt to commit a felony or an assault;

-Commission of or active participation in a riot or insurrection; and
+- Commission of or active participation in a riot or insurrection;

 Only one amount, the largest to which the employee is entitled, will be payable for all losses resulting from one covered accident.